Protecting What Matters Most

 (5) Do the parents encourage a relationship with the child and the other parent?

-(6) How well do the parents communicate to the other?
+(6) How well do the parents communicate to each other?

 (7) Stability in that person’s work, personal, living, and other areas of life?